TOP OF PAGE

 Slovenia's quiet roads and incredible scenery make the country a dream for self-driving holidays.
 If you can fit it into your budget, you should seriously consider at least a few days of car rental, as it will afford unlimited access to remote rural and mountainous regions such as the Soča Valley, which can prove somewhat challenging to reach using public transport.
 Take note that when travelling on the Slovenian motorways and expressways you are liable to pay tolls and you might need to buy a Vignette toll pass in advance.

-SLOVENIA TRAVEL TIPS
+TRAVEL TIPS FOR SLOVENIA

 Slovenia’s quiet roads and incredible scenery make the country a dream for self-driving holidays.
 If you can fit it into your budget, you should seriously consider at least a few days of car rental, as it will afford unlimited access to remote rural and mountainous regions such as the Soča Valley, which can prove somewhat challenging to reach using public transport.
 Travelling on the Slovenian motorways and expressways means you are liable to pay tolls and you might need to buy a Vignette toll pass in advance.